leoluyi/dotfiles/vim/vim_shorcut_keys.md

 :bn[ext]            -   go to next buffer
 :bp[rev]            -   go to previous buffer

-:bd[elete]          -   close buffer
 <leader>bd          -   (Bclose.vim) close current buffer
 <leader>ba          -   (Bclose.vim) close all buffers

-:bufdo bd           -   close all other buffers :bw[ipeout]         -   close buffer and deletes it
+:bd[elete]          -   deletes the current buffer, error if there are unwritten changes :bd!                -   deletes the current buffer, no error if unwritten changes :bufdo bd           -   deletes all buffers, stops at first error (unwritten changes) :bufdo! bd          -   deletes all buffers except those with unwritten changes :bufdo! bd!         -   deletes all buffers, no error on any unwritten changes :bw[ipeout]         -   close buffer and deletes it

+:%bd|e#             -   close all buffers but current one

-:b <N>              -   go to the number of the buffer you are interested to open :b <filename>       -   go to buffer (fuzzy matching) :ball               -   opens up all available buffers in horizontal split window :vertical ball      -   opens up all available buffero in vertical split window :q                  -   close the buffer window
+:b <N>              -   go to the number of the buffer you are interested to open :b <filename>       -   go to buffer (fuzzy matching) :ball               -   opens up all available buffers in horizontal split window :vertical ball      -   opens up all available buffero in vertical split window

-:help buffers       -   help for buffers
+:bufdo {cmd}        -   execute {cmd} for all buffers

 :r <file_path>      -   reads a file from the path to the buffer :r !<command>       -   reads the output of the command into buffer